What is a Charitable Trust?

 A charitable trust is somewhat similar to a private annuity trust, except that the owner transfers property to an irrevocable trust of which one or more charitable organizations will be beneficiaries.
-The type of charitable trust most likely to be used is a charitable remainder trust, in which the owner retains an income interest for his or her lifetime.
-The property can be sold by the trustee and the proceeds invested to provide the payments to the owner.
+The charitable trust most likely to be used is a charitable remainder trust, in which the owner retains an income interest for his or her lifetime.
+The trustee can sell the property, and the proceeds are invested in providing the owner's payments.
 On death or after a specified term of years, the remainder of the trust estate passes to one or more designated charitable organizations.
 Unlike a private annuity trust, the trustee can be the property owner.

 Law Office of Shawn C. Newman, P.A.

 Wilton Manors, FL 33305-1238

 Serving all of the greater Fort Lauderdale area and Broward, Palm Beach, and Miami-Dade counties in Southern Florida.